What's Happening on GulchRadio?

 Saturday:

-Saturday 7 AM to 10 PM MST - GulchRadio's weekday morning man, Ric picks the platters to keep you movin' from early morning to late afternoon, then shifts the mood to a more evening offering of rock, blues, soul and more right up to Beale St. Caravan.
+Saturday 7 AM to 9 PM MST - GulchRadio's weekday morning man, Ric picks the Saturday platters to keep you movin' from early morning to late afternoon, then shifts the mood to a more evening offering of rock, blues, soul and more right up to Grateful Dead Hour when David Gans takes over the turntables.

 Saturday Night: